 Medically, yohimbine is a pre-synaptic alpha-2-adrenergic blocking agent, also referred to as an alpha 2-adrenergic antagonist.
 This action increases sympathetic nervous system activity, and can result in increasing the amounts of epinephrine (also known as adrenaline) and norepinephrine in the blood stream.
 The sympathetic nervous system is involved in controlling the body's response to stress, and also triggers the fight or flight response.

 The main effects epinephrine and norepinephrine have on the body include increasing blood pressure and heart rate.
-Paradoxically, in low dosages yohimbine has been observed to lower blood pressure, which is thought to be from causing dilation of blood vessels, thereby reducing vascular resistance.
+Paradoxically, in low dosages yohimbine may help support healthy blood pressure already in normal range.
+This is thought to occur by causing dilation of blood vessels, thereby reducing vascular resistance.
 This central nervous system stimulation causes anxiety in some people.

 Serious side effects observed in these short-term studies were infrequent and reversible.
 Side effects reported using yohimbine include: nervousness, irritability, insomnia, headache, skin flushing, anorexia, nausea, gastric distress, diarrhea, vomiting, palpitations, tachycardia, dysuria, pain, increased blood pressure, dizziness, sweating, weight gain, constipation, and anxiety.
 Always consult your doctor when using yohimbine-containing products.

 Do not use while taking any medications, or if other medical problems exist, such as; angina pectoris, depression, other psychiatric illness, heart disease, high blood pressure, kidney disease, or liver disease.
 Do not exceed the recommended dosage for Yohimbine, as an overdose could, in extreme cases, result in death.
 Generally, yohimbine is not recommended for use by females for libido enhancement, and certainly is not to be used during pregnancy.
-[Note that a group of researchers conducted a study using yohimbine in women with decreased libido, and observed that the yohimbine treatment was not effective in improving their sexual desire.]
+[Note that a group of researchers conducted a study using yohimbine in women with decreased libido, and observed that the yohimbine supplementation was not effective in supporting their sexual health.]

 Yohimbine And Weight Loss